cicalese/docker-wikifarm/README.md

 docker-wikifarm uses docker compose to build and manage MediaWiki wiki farms.
 It optionally supports multiple MediaWiki versions side by side.
 The wiki farms run in two (or more) docker containers: one for the database and one for each MediaWiki version (including the web server and MediaWiki).
+The MediaWiki containers build upon the official MediaWiki Docker images, if an appropriate image exists for the desired version, at https://hub.docker.com/_/mediawiki.

 ## Files
 The repo has the following directories: